Accessing Innovative Measures for Higher Retention

 Mission Statement – The AIM program will serve, encourage and inspire OJC’s diverse student population by elevating professional development, college readiness, mentoring, and the overall student experience.

 Vision Statement – We will “AIM” for higher retention and graduation rates.

 Four program focus areas include:

-Building College Readiness through the development of expanded in-person and online orientation programs that help students, especially first-generation students, better understand the processes and expectations of becoming a successful college student.
+Building College Readiness through the development of expanded in-person and online orientation programs that help students better understand the processes and expectations of becoming a successful college student.
 The orientation programs focus on helping families better understand how they can support their student.

 Mentoring and Student Support programs pair students with faculty and staff who will serve as personal mentors to help acquaint students with the OJC culture, provide information on services, careers, and give general support to the student through their academic experience at OJC.
 The mentoring and support programs also include the development of peer mentoring programs, mentoring of new faculty and staff, as well as hiring a case manager who can work with students on issues beyond the expertise of those serving as mentors in the program.

 Expanding the Student Experience provide students with additional opportunities to work with faculty to gain experience related to their studies outside the classroom.
 OJC faculty have the opportunity to develop research projects with students or to include service learning components into their coursework.